 The Audit Committee is made up entirely of non-executive Directors, the majority of whom are independent of the Company.
-Audit Committee members are appointed for a for a one (1) year term of office, automatically renewed for further periods of one (1) year each unless otherwise determined by the Board of Directors of the Company, or unless removed and replaced by another member by the Board of Directors in accordance with the Listing Rules.
-During the period under review, the Audit Committee was composed of Ms. Jacqueline Camilleri (independent and non-executive Director Mr. Stephen Paris (independent and non-executive Director) and, until his effective resignation on 4 November 2020, Mr. Richard Abdilla Castillo, who was subsequently replaced with effect from the same date by Mr. Keith Busuttil (non-executive Director).
+Audit Committee members are appointed for a one (1) year term of office, automatically renewed for further periods of one (1) year each unless otherwise determined by the Board of Directors of the Company, or unless removed and replaced by another member by the Board of

+Directors in accordance with the Capital Markets Rules.
+During the period under review, the Audit Committee was composed of Ms. Jacqueline Camilleri (independent and non-executive Director), Mr. Stephen Paris (independent and non-executive Director) and Mr. Keith Busuttil (non-executive Director).
+Following his appointment as Chairman of the Board, Mr. Keith Busuttil was replaced by Mr. Georgios Kakouras (non-Executive Director) as Audit Committee member.

 The Chairperson of the Audit Committee, appointed by the Board, is entrusted with reporting to the Board on the workings and findings of the Audit Committee.
 Ms. Jacqueline Camilleri occupied the post of Chairperson of the Audit Committee during the period under review.

-All the present members of the Audit Committee are considered by the Board to be competent in accounting and/or auditing in terms of the Listing Rules, based on their respective extensive experience occupying financial management and auditing roles within various private and public entities, as well as their respective skills and competencies in financial reporting, financial management, financial auditing and general financial advisory.
+The independent non-executive directors forming part of the Audit Committee are considered by the Board to be competent in accounting and/or auditing in terms of the Capital Markets Rules, based on their respective extensive experience occupying financial management and auditing roles within various private and public entities, as well as their respective skills and competencies in financial reporting, financial management, financial auditing and general financial advisory.

-The Audit Committee met eight (8) times during the year under review Save for one meeting which was attended by two out of the three members of the Audit Committee, the meetings of the Audit Committee were attended by all its members during the period under review.
-The Audit Committee is scheduled to meet at least four times in 2021.
+The Audit Committee met five (5) times during the year under review.
+The meetings of the Audit Committee were attended by all its members during the period under review.
+The Audit Committee is scheduled to meet at least four times in 2022.